awf/Coconut/doc/DPS.md

 Therefore calling main above involves two calls to gcnew, and incurs garbage collector overhead to clean up the memory.
 One can use region allocators and lifetime analysis to turn this into simpler heap allocation or bump allocation, but this simply localizes the memory management overhead.
 Instead DPS is a simple transformation that cleanly yields efficient memory management.

-Imagine that the writer of vadd had kindly supplied a function which computed the size of vadd's result:
+Imagine that the writer of `vadd` had kindly supplied a function which computed the size of `vadd`'s result:

 ```c++
 size_t vadd_size(Vector a, Vector b)